bareboat-necessities/bbn-m5stack-tough/README.md

-# M5Stack Tough (ESP-32) Arduino sketches
+# M5Stack Tough (ESP-32) Sailing Instruments Display and Autopilot Control

-M5Stack Tough (ESP-32) Arduino sketches
+M5Stack Tough (ESP-32) Sailing Instruments Display and Autopilot Control Arduino sketches

 With LVGL UI

-Mostly oriented for boating projects
+Mostly oriented for boating projects (can be interesting to RV and off-grid living users)

 ## Screenshots